aws-observability/aws-rum-web/docs/configuration.md

 #### How to measure TTI using plugin?

 TTI can be used directly with the NPM installation of the web client.
+It cannot be used with the CDN installation.
 You can enable TTI measurements by updating your web client configuration and using the plugin provided.

 ```
 import { TTIPlugin } from "aws-rum-web";